 Floss daily– this will remove food debris between the teeth, eliminating potential bacterial breeding grounds.

-Chew sugarfree gum after meals.
-This stimulates saliva flow, good for washing away debris of food and dead cells from your mouth.
+Chew sugar-free gum after meals.
+This stimulates saliva flow, good for washing away the debris of food and dead cells from your mouth.
 It also has antibacterial properties.

 See a hygienist regularly for thorough cleaning.